PeterBee97/MLST/README.md

 # MLST
-An implementation of "Approximating Maximum Leaf Spanning Trees in Almost Linear Time"
+An implementation of 3-approximation Maximum Leaf Spanning Trees algorithm